HwWobbe/WipHww/README.md

 # 2022.05:
+* the default is still master, so PRs will probably still be needed,.
 * ensure updates are aimed at the right repo before the commit
 * PRs are becomming urgent enough to warrant inclusion in the Project plan(s)
 # 2022.04: